Welcome to Craigmillar Park Association

 Friends of Newington Cemetery

 Grange/Prestonfield Community Council has set up an Interest Group of local volunteers, Friends of Newington Cemetery.
 Their long term vision is to restore Newington Cemetery to its former glory, by helping to clear overgrown areas and restore gravestones, and by liaising with the community and the families of those buried there.
 New members are always welcome, both to attend meetings and help at working parties that are held on a Monday between 10am and noon.
-The next dates is June 20, bring along gloves and secateurs.
+Next date Monday 19 September at 10 am.
 Go to their Website for contact information.

 Craigmillar Park Bowling Club